vasilikigm/Data-Structures/README.md

 # Data-Structures
-Assignments for the Data Structures course in the Department of Electrical and Computer Engineering at Aristotle University of Thessaloniki.
+Group project assignments for the Data Structures course in the Department of Electrical and Computer Engineering at Aristotle University of Thessaloniki.
 The assignments include the implementation of a Hunger Games game in Java.

 It is a simplified Java version of Hunger Games.
 Two players move on a board, collect weapons and food, avoid traps, and try to survive.